Community Safety & Access

-We offer vehicle decals that are unique to The Springs community.
-The decals help all of us recognize fellow property owners, and they provide another layer of security.
-Decals are only for vehicles normally parked inside the community and are only available to residents and lot owners.
-Each decal is registered to the property owner by license plate (for cars and trucks) or vehicle make and model (for unlicensed items such as ATVs).
+SHR vehicle decals help all of us recognize fellow HOA Members.
+Decals are only for vehicles normally parked inside the community and are only available to HOA Members.
 You can mix decal types, subject to the limits below.
-Note: Guests and visitors are not eligible for decals
+Note: Guests and visitors are not eligible for decals.

 There are 2 types of decals: